 The cost of ownership is, of course, one of the most important considerations when choosing the best ERP system for businesses.
 Therefore, make sure you fully understand the software licensing and pricing models for each of your shortlisted vendors.
 While we hope most BMS providers offer transparent and fair pricing, do keep an eye out for any small print disclosing additional fees.

 Not only that, you must also evaluate the implementation and maintenance costs of the business management software at question.
 Depending on how complex the migration process will be for your company and whether you will require custom-made modules or apps, you should be able to request a rough estimate of the overall costs.
-ERP implementation is a substantial investment that may set you back £60k+, however, the initial investment can also be quickly returned with improved efficiency, increased productivity, minimised operational costs and other
+ERP implementation is a substantial investment that may set you back £60k+, however, the initial investment can also be quickly returned with improved efficiency, increased productivity, minimised operational costs and other long-term benefits.
+Assessing the costs alongside the perceived ROI of the system is therefore key in making your final decision.

 The final decision